reverbel/prefix-map/README.md

 <img src="http://www.ime.usp.br/~reverbel/Images/ternary-search-tree.png">

-For a very short, formal and precise definition of ternary such tree, see pages 674-676 of Sleator and Tarjan's paper "Self-Adjusting Binary Search Trees", available [here][sleator-tarjan], from which the image above was taken.
+For a very short, formal and precise definition of ternary such tree, see pages 674-676 of Sleator and Tarjan's paper ["Self-Adjusting Binary Search Trees"][sleator-tarjan], from which the image above was taken.
 The relevant part is in section 6, "Two Applications of Splaying", starting at the bottom of page 674 and going up to the first paragraph of page 676.
 (Sleator and Tarjan do not mention "ternary search trees", they use the term "lexicographic search tree".)
-For a longer discussion, see Bentley and Sedgewick's paper "Fast Algorithms for Sorting and Searching Strings", available [here][bentley-sedgewick], or their article "Ternary Search Trees" [in Dr. Dobb's][ternary-search-trees].
+For a longer discussion, see Bentley and Sedgewick's paper ["Fast Algorithms for Sorting and Searching Strings"][bentley-sedgewick], or their article "Ternary Search Trees" [in Dr. Dobb's][ternary-search-trees].

 A _ternary splay tree_, also known as a _lexicographic splay tree_, is
 a self-adjusting form of ternary search tree.
 Ternary splay trees